 If you would like to know about each of the essential amino acids then follow the links below.

 How can you tell if horses are short of protein?

-From our experience many horses have access to poor quality pasture and poor quality hay or haylage.
-This is the norm in the testing we carry out through analysis of forage at Forageplus.
-Poor quality pasture, hay and haylage is poor in protein levels and quality.
+From our experience, many horses have access to poor quality pasture and poor quality hay or haylage.
+This is the norm in the testing we carry out a thorough analysis of forage at Forageplus.
+Poor quality pasture, hay and haylage are poor in protein levels and quality.

 What should you feed for good quality protein for horses?

 It all starts with forage.
 Since grass, hay or haylage is the greatest proportion of your horse’s diet this is the most sensible and cost-effective place to start.
 An average 500 kg horse will consume around 10kg of hay per day if allowed ad-lib access, on green and growing pasture this will convert to around 50 kg of grass, assuming a dry matter content of 20%.
 So a year of hay consumption will equate to a staggering 3.6 tonnes a year, grass consumption will equate to 18.25 tonnes!